jefdewitt/mundana-theme-jekyll/_posts/2022-01-05-gift-of-a-broken-heart.md

 I had gone through breakups before.
 But being sober meant this one hit differently.
 A broken heart taught me lessons in impactful ways.
 The truth is, it transformed me.

-I’m grateful for what heartbreak has taught me; the power of acceptance.
+I’m grateful for heartbreak teaching me the power of acceptance.
 There is some solace in that.

 But don’t underestimate the toll a breakup can have on your mental well-being.
 We don’t have to struggle on our own.
 If you or someone you know can use more information finding a therapist, reach out to the folks running Psychology Today [here](https://www.psychologytoday.com/us/therapists).